-The remaining useful lives of depreciable movable PPE are reviewed every year at the reporting date, since changes may be required as a result of new, updated or more reliable information being available.
-Movable assets nearing the end of their useful life (< 12 months) and where no additional information is available at reporting date and application for replacement has not been made by the relevant dept, the asset is assumed to be in use for an additional 6-18 months depending on the value and nature of the asset and/or until the asset is replaced, derecognised, impaired or written off in the next reporting period.
+The remaining useful lives of depreciable movable PPE are reviewed every year at the reporting date.
+Changes may be required as a result of new, updated or more reliable information being available.
 Changes may also be required as a result of impairments.
-Depreciation charges in the current and future reporting periods are adjusted accordingly and are accounted for as a change in an accounting estimate.
+Depreciation charges in the current and future reporting periods are adjusted accordingly, and are accounted for as a change in an accounting estimate.